Erhesvara/Portfolio/README.md

 Welcome to my website portfolio!
 This repository contains the code and assets for my personal portfolio website, showcasing my journey, projects, and skills as a software developer.

 ## About Me
-I'm Erald, a passionate and dedicated software developer with a strong interest in crafting efficient and user-centric solutions.
+Hi There! a passionate and dedicated software developer with a strong interest in crafting efficient and user-centric solutions.
 Through this portfolio, I aim to present my expertise, share my projects, and connect with like-minded individuals and potential collaborators.

 ## What You'll Find Here
 Projects